What You’ll Learn

 It’s Getting Busy

-This code no longer follows the “Single Responsibility Principle”.
+This method no longer follows the “Single Responsibility Principle”.
 It does the following:

 • Populates the input row and configures its layout